Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

 Grab :kbd:`G`
    Used to drag a group of points around.
 Unlike the other brushes, *Grab* does not modify different points as the brush is dragged across the model.
-   Instead, *Grab* selects a group of vertices on mousedown, and pulls them to follow the mouse.
+   Instead, *Grab* selects a group of vertices on mouse-down, and pulls them to follow the mouse.
    The effect is similar to moving a group of vertices in *Edit Mode* with proportional-editing enabled, except that *Grab* can make use of other Sculpt Mode options (like textures and symmetry).
 Inflate/Deflate :kbd:`I`